who dives with a group has most likely seen an underwater videographer.

 investment - to get to that point.
 So, does that rule out underwater video for the rest of us?
 Absolutely not!

-depending on how much you want to spend and how much gear you want to
+depending on your budget & how much gear you want to

-1. Buy a camcorder & a dedicated case from manufacturers like ikelite (www.ikelite.com) or
+1. Go Big: Buy a camcorder & a dedicated case from manufacturers like ikelite (www.ikelite.com)

 or movie mode on a still camera to be an afterthought or even a